When it comes to adoption, there is a universal law any family will tell you: If everyone’s not on board, it’s not going to go smoothly…if at all.

 But, by going through this process outlined above, getting buy-in and company-wide product adoption is much easier.
 It’s ultimately up to users to drive product adoption with their teams and customers.

 That said, we’re here to help—we hope this guide has been useful, and don’t hesitate to reach out with questions.
-You can also start by trying Canny free for 14 days, and learn more about why collecting customer feedback matters.
+You can also start by trying Canny for free, and learn more about why collecting customer feedback matters.